angular-translate/grunt-po2json-angular-translate/README.md

 ## Features planned

-* Support for interpolation
+* Support for messageFormat interpolations
 * Improve pluralizations.
-* Replace placeholders from %d to {{ d }}.
-With option to set custom placeholders in the options
 * Posibility to escape special characters
 * Option to generate the result either as a json file, as it is done currently, or directly in angular format
+* Add support for flags, fuzzy strings, etc.
+* Organize by namespaces a json file.

 ###  Changelog